 You’ll need about 1-2 days to explore Maastricht, which makes it a great weekend trip from Amsterdam, where I live, or any other city in the Netherlands.

 Below you’ll find a map that you can download for off-line exploration and a guide to a perfect weekend in Maastricht!

 Maastricht Train Station

 The city still has the original walls, which is integrated into some newer buildings.
 One of the magical parts about Maastricht is wandering the tangled historic streets and finding beautiful architecture along the way.
-People are very friendly and will greet/smile at you no matter where you are.
 The wall below is close to Lang Grachtje.